-Hundreds of Twitter employees sign letter asking Jack Dorsey to permanently suspend Trump’s account
+Twitter bans Trump’s account, citing risk of further violence

 “Despite our efforts to serve the public conversation, as Trump’s megaphone, we helped fuel the deadly events of January 6th,” the employees wrote.
 “We request an investigation into how our public policy decisions led to the amplification of serious anti-democratic threats.
 We must learn from our mistakes in order to avoid causing future harm.”

 “We play an unprecedented role in civil society and the world’s eyes are upon us.
-Our decisions this week will cement our place in history, for better or worse,” the added.
+Our decisions this week will cement our place in history, for better or worse,” the employees added.

 In a statement, Twitter spokesperson Brandon Borrman wrote, “Twitter encourages an open dialogue between our leadership and employees, and we welcome our employees expressing their thoughts and concerns in whichever manner feels right to them.”